WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/students.md

 Read through the whole of this webpage.
 How you apply is shown at the bottom of the page.

+Sometimes, we are in contact with students who cannot get course credit and are extremely keen to volunteer as an open source software contributor.
+In these situations, we have to be careful we do not act in an exploitative way.
+This is why [we have written our expectations of potential open source contributors to make the expectations more transparent](/expectations_open_source_contributors).

 You can listen to two students talk about their projects (click image below).

 [![Symposium image of four people on a virtual call](/assets/symposium.jpeg){:width="400px"}](https://www.youtube.com/watch?v=QVMrIFLXOFw)